Lawmakers gut bill aimed at protecting Maine lakes

 Leaders of regional watershed conservation groups said they were hoping for the additional financial support from the state to boost those programs.
 The groups often spend thousands of dollars on invasive monitoring.

-Tom Mullin, executive director of Friends of the Cobbossee Watershed, said an infestation of the densely growing Eurasion watermilfoil unexpectedly expanded recently when it was seen growing beyond its typical season.
+Tom Mullin, executive director of Friends of the Cobbossee Watershed, said an infestation of the densely growing Eurasian watermilfoil unexpectedly expanded recently when it was seen growing beyond its typical season.

 Invasive plants like Eurasian watermilfoil can blanket lake and river beds, crowding out native plants, and making swimming, boating and fishing more difficult.